 An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare and participate in a wide variety of church services.
 Special emphasis of this week is the role of the organ in worship, organ repertoire, hymn playing and organ accompaniment.
 Individual research resulting in a term paper, or the equivalent, is required.
-(Replaces MUCH 504, Organ Repertoire for the Church I; MUCH 509, Choral Conducting for Church Musicians, and MUCH 514, Music and Worship 2.)
 Three credits.